MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/dev-tools/new-x-debugger-features.md

 # required metadata

 title: X++ and debugger features
 description: This tutorial is for developers to use advanced constructs of the X++ language and take advantage of productive debugger features.
-This is a walkthrough of the new features with exercises included to practice using these features.
 author: pvillads
 manager: AnnBe
 ms.date: 11/25/2019